 Functional view:

-The CAFCR framework proposes to view a system as a black box in the functional view and derive the requirements based on input output behavior considering interfaces, restrictions, boundaries, exceptions and regulations.

-Figure 1: Black box view

 The functional view of the CAFCR approach proposes to see the system as a black box.
-This means to view it from an external perspective, without knowing how it works ( figure ??) and determining what the system should do, rather than how it should do it.
+This means to view it from an external perspective, without knowing how it works (Refer Figure 1) and determining what the system should do, rather than how it should do it.

 This view is used to derive the effective functional and non-functional requirements based on the input/output behavior, and by considering interfaces, restrictions, boundaries, exceptions and regulations.

+Figure 1: Black box view

 Functional requirements

-The overall functional requirements can be seen as a further exploration of customer and application view.
-As can be seen in below figure, key drivers are found from the customer and application view.
+Each customer objective was broken down in a multitude of desired characteristics of the system in the previous phases as can be seen in Figure ??.
+The following requirements are written in the effort of fulfilling these characteristics.

-Below functional requirements are generated.
-Subscript F and NF in each requirement are read as functional and nonfunctional requirements.
+Subscript F and NF in each requirement are read as functional and nonfunctional requirements respecively.

 Safety

 F: ALC shall be default enabled (ON) at every key cycle once Engine is on.

+F: LCA shall act to keep the vehicle at the center of the lane within a tolerance of 0.15 meters.

+Additionally, ALC shall trigger a warning at latest when unintentional lane change is detected.
+(NEW REQ)

+Unintentional lane change:

-F: ALC shall detect unintentional lane change at latest, when outside of the tire closest to the outside of the lane markings crosses 0.3 m.
+1. outside of the tire closest to the outside of the lane markings crosses 0.3 m

+2. no turn signal available.

+3. The d

-F: The driver shall be able overrule the system at any point of time.
+F: The driver shall be able to overrule the system at any point of time.

-F: LCA shall act to keep the vehicle at the center of the lane within a tolerance of 0.15 m.

-F: LCA: LCA shall be deactivated in less than 0.5 second when :
+F: LCA: LCA shall be deactivated in less than 0.5 second (AVG REng time) when :

 Manually disabled(off) by the user

-LCA is active currently and driver does the counter steering (opposite to assist torque), with a torque value of more than 0.3 Nm.
+LCA is active and driver counter steers (opposite to assist torque), with a torque value of more than 0.3 Nm.

 LCA is active and driver doesn’t intervene to the steering wheel within 5 seconds.